sathindi-irshula/audio-reactive-water-fountain/README.md

-# 4-Channel Audio-Reactive Solenoid Water Fountain
+# 4-Channel Audio-Reactive Solenoid Water Fountain (Phase 1)

 A real-time hydraulic projection installation that translates live multi-channel audio into physical water ripples projected on screen during the live performance of *"Strums and Verses on Sapumal Flowers"*.